 We will replace/reship cultures that arrive in a completely unviable state (dead) for the price of shipping and handling on the reshipment.
 However, we must be notified in writing that it did not survive within two weeks of delivery, and our free culture replacement policy is for viability at the shipped location.
 Free cultures will be re-shipped only once.
-Our free culture replacement policy is VOID if the customer/recipient uses their own shipping company, the order is moved to a location other than its shipped location, and/or there is a delay in the shipment (the order is held in customs, etc.).
+Our free culture replacement policy is VOID if the customer/recipient uses their own shipping company, the order is shipped via ground service, the order is moved to a location other than its shipped location, and/or there is a delay in the shipment (the order is held in customs, etc.).

 Before we make arrangements for a reshipment, we need to have the following questions answered so that we may have more success at you receiving your strains alive. please send us an email with your order number referenced, the strain numbers listed, and your answers to the questions below:

 a.
 Can you tell us what the temperatures were when you received them?
 Could they have overheated or frozen in transit or while sitting on a loading dock?
 Are you aware of any delay in delivery of the strain?

 b.
 Can you tell us what you did with them upon arrival?